ScottyLabs/dining-api/README.md

 bun install
 ```

+To start a local instance of the database used by the dining api, run `docker-compose up --build -d postgres`

-Then, you can run the server with `bun dev` and it should work!
-You can also use
+Then, you can run the server with `bun dev` (or `bun run dev`) and it should work!
-`bun run dev` since `bun dev` is its shorthand version.

 Note: To add new dependencies, use `bun add dependency-name`.
 To remove dependencies, use `bun remove dependency-name`.
 Run `bun outdated` to see what dependencies are outdated and `bun update` to update all outdated dependencies to the latest version.

-## Testing the Dockerfile
+## Testing the production build of the backend

-Build: `docker build -f Dockerfile . -t dining`
-Run the server: `docker run -p 127.0.0.1:5010:5010 dining`
+Build and run db + api: `docker-compose up --build`
-Run bash inside it (for debugging): `docker run --rm -it --entrypoint bash -p 127.0.0.1:5010:5010 dining`
+Run bash inside it (for debugging): `docker run --rm -it --entrypoint bash  dining-api-server`
-Close dockerfile: `docker-compose down --volumes`
+Close dockerfile + delete volumes: `docker-compose down --volumes`
-Open dockerfile: `docker-compose up --build`

 ## Under the hood